google/docsy/content/en/docs/Best practices/site-guidance.md

 linkTitle: "Creating content for Hugo"
 weight: 9
 description: >
-  Tips for authoring website content for Hugo sites with Docsy.
+  Tips for authoring content for your Docsy-themed Hugo site.
 ---

 As mentioned in the [About](/about') page, Docsy is a pre-configured theme for the [Hugo](https://gohugo.io/) static site generator.
-If you're not already familiar with working with Hugo and, in particular, its version of Markdown, this page provides some useful tips and potential gotchas for adding and editing content for your site.
+If you're not already familiar with Hugo and, in particular, its version of Markdown, this page provides some useful tips and potential gotchas for adding and editing content for your site.

 ### Nested lists

 Hugo currently uses the [Blackfriday](https://github.com/russross/blackfriday) Markdown processor, which can be sensitive when it come to content that's deeply nested in a list.
-In particular be aware that [this known issue](https://github.com/russross/blackfriday/issues/329) can surface if or when you have multiple authors and other contributors who might mix 'tabs' and 'spaces' when indenting lists, or fail to indent properly.
+In particular, be aware that [this known issue](https://github.com/russross/blackfriday/issues/329) can surface if or when you have multiple authors and other contributors who might mix 'tabs' and 'spaces' when indenting lists, or fail to indent properly.

-An additional factor here is that because GitHub uses a different Markdown processor, GitHub markdown and the editor UI may render some nested lists as expected, while Blackfriday might render that same content poorly.
+An additional factor here is that because GitHub uses a different Markdown processor, GitHub markdown and the editor UI may render some nested lists properly, while Blackfriday might render that same content poorly.
 For example, the count in a numbered list might restart, or your nested content within a list is not indented (shows as a peer element instead of a nested child element).
 You may want to recommend in your contribution guidelines ([as we do](/docs/contribution-guidelines/#contributing-to-these-docs)) that contributors preview their content with Hugo